imAIgene-Dream3D/BEHAV3D/docs/source/processing/tracking/bounded_propagation.md

 Bounded Propagation is an overlap-based tracker for static or slow-moving objects that remain spatially overlapping between consecutive frames but may touch or form joined segmentation regions.
-It uses watershed propagation like [Fragmentation Tracking](fragmentation_tracking), with one extra topology rule: a track ID cannot span more than one disconnected region.
+It uses watershed propagation like [Fragmentation Propagation](fragmentation_tracking), with one extra topology rule: a track ID cannot span more than one disconnected region.

 ## When to use it